CDL Licensing Process

 Licensing Step by Step

-- The Joint Steering Committee on Shared Collections (JSC) survey
+- Joint Steering Committee on Shared Collections (JSC) survey and/or Shared Content Leadership Group (SCLG) wish lists

 - CDL review of business terms and technical requirements